 One of the most pressing maintenance needs after a winter full of snow and precipitation is a thorough gutter clean.
 Especially if left neglected after the buildup of fall foliage, cleaning gutters is a must once springtime hits.
 Gutter cleaning should be at the top of all homeowner’s list for “musts” for outdoor maintenance for spring, mostly because the weight of a full gutter can create a domino effect of costly repairs elsewhere.
 If left untreated, gutter repairs cause damage which cost over $300 on average, and can range in the thousands if an entire new gutter unit is necessary.

 Power-wash to Perfection: Cleaning with the Family

 Other home care maintenance needs for spring include cleaning the appearance of screens, windows, and sidewalks/porches.
 Power-washing walkways, deep cleaning windows, door frames, and screens is another spring cleaning must.
 Wondering how to get your kids involved?
-These can easily be completed as a family with a parent handling the power-washing and children using the old-fashioned (but effective) bucket and sponge method.
+These can easily be completed as a family with a parent handling the power-washing especially if using an air compressor and children using the old-fashioned (but effective) bucket and sponge method.
 By cleaning these areas, you can prevent the buildup of nasty limescale and mildew, leaving the exterior of your home shiny and new.
 After power-washing you can then get a better idea of areas of your home that might need a paint touch up or a new coat altogether.

 Liven Up Your Landscape